Azure/autorest.powershell/docs/PowerShell-Notes.md

 # Tasks:

+## Detector
+- x-ms-enums should add tabcompleter

 ## P0/Critical
+- READONLY PROPERTIES: DO NOT SERIALIZE, make setter private (or remove?).
+  (but still has to clone them/dump them)

+- Header deserialization:
+   - add properties to the model classes where they found

 - LLC#: URI Path population (and support the other endpoints?) + Parameterized Hosts ( is this sufficient? (can I make those just 'super' path parameters? ) )
 - LLC#: Finish new deserialization